PaulDeveloper73/Kisu-Banner/README.md

 ## QRCODE BANNER!!
-Created a alanding page for KISU International, this page is used as the destination for their QRCODE
+Created a landing page for KISU International School, this page is used as the destination for their QRCODE